Partner Name: Artisans Association of Ghana

 - Experience living and working internationally is a strong asset.

-The Artisans Association of Ghana (AAG) is a membership-based association working towards a network of artisans that trains, upgrades and supports the certification of unskilled youth and master craftspeople, enabling them to provide services that meet global standards.
+The Artisans Association of Ghana (AAG) is a membership-based association working with a network of artisans that trains, upgrades and supports the certification of unskilled youth and master craftspeople, enabling them to provide services that meet global standards.
 Despite vast employment opportunities that the construction sector presents in Ghana, the participation of women and youth is hindered by limited information, appropriate skills and support services.
-As a membership association with over 5000 members from four regions of Ghana, AAG seeks partnerships with businesses, identifies employment opportunities, and provides training and certification for its members in line with country standards.
-To learn more, please visit artisansghana.org/.
+As a membership association with over 5000 members from four regions of Ghana, Artisans Association of Ghana seeks partnerships with businesses, identifies employment opportunities, and provides training and certification for its members in line with country standards.
+For more information please visit: artisansghana.org/.

 WUSC’s activities seek to balance inequities and create sustainable development around the globe; the work ethic of our staff, volunteers, representatives and partners shall correspond to the values and mission of the organization.
 WUSC promotes responsibility, respect, honesty, and professional excellence and we will not tolerate harassment, coercion and sexual exploitation and abuse of any form.
 Successful applicants will be required to sign off on the WUSC Code of Conduct and the Self-Disclosure Form.